f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   syscon-2-active(config)# commit

 Now that the out-of-band addresses and routing are configured, you can attempt to access the system controller webUI via the floating IP address that has been defined.
 The floating IP address should always be used to monitor and configure the system as it will always follow the active controller.
 Using the static IP addresses is best saved for diagnosing a problem, as the secondary controller will not allow config changes to be made, and monitoring may be limited when in standby state.
-After logging into the floating IP address, you should see a screen like the one below, and you can verify your management interface settings.
+After logging into the floating IP address, you should see a page like the one below.

 .. image:: images/initial_setup_of_velos_system_controllers/image2.png
   :align: center